Sigmmma/c20/src/content/h3odst/h3odst-ek/readme.md

 * In modded maps, `game_level_advance` goes to the next mission now instead of the main menu.
 * Models with large import info can now be imported (fixes `tag_data_resize() failed`).
 * Explanation fields no longer take up space in Guerilla's grid view.
+* Fixed `effect_scenery` lights appearing in the wrong location of the skybox for non-hosts.

 ## December 2022
 * AI objectives crash fix